Lee Wang-pyo

-Lee Wang-pyo (June 11, 1954 – September 4, 2018), better known by stage name Super Dragon, was a South Korean professional wrestler and martial artist.
+Lee Wang-pyo (June 11, 1954 – September 4, 2018), better known by stage name Super Dragon, was a South Korean professional wrestler and a founder of a hybrid fighting style and a combat sport, Kyukgido.

 In professional wrestling, Lee was the promoter of the top national promotion, World Wrestling Association; during the 1980s and the 1990s he has been the babyface and the ace of that promotion, which was called at the time Korean Wrestling Association, a position he held until his retirement in 2015.

 Lee was one of the most famous professional wrestler in Korean wrestling history.
 He was praised by Lou Thesz for his wrestling skills.

-Lee created the martial art known as gyeokgido.

 Biography

 He was born in 1954 in a small village in South Chungcheong province in South Korea, the second of four children.

 He was notable for his tall stature since young age.

 In elementary school, he was stabbed by an upperclassman.
 When interviewed about this fact, Lee claimed "The upperclassman couldn’t beat me by force, so he used cowardly means to win".

 He said in an interview that it was in third grade that he decided to practice professional wrestling, inspired by a match involving his future master Kim Il that he saw on television.

 In 1975 he began training in professional wrestling in a wrestling gym run by Kim Il: Kim Il notice Lee’s talent and started to personally train the young wrestler.